flownative/neos-replicator/Documentation/index.rst

 Installation
 ------------

+The systems need to be set up so far, that Neos can render a "no homepage has been defined".
+That means a site package must exist and the configuration and setup of the database must be done.

-The package needs to be available in all Neos instances that will be involved with the replication.
+The package then needs to be available in all Neos instances that will be involved with the replication.
 It can be installed by

 .. code-block:: none

   $ composer require flownative/neos-replicator

-Afterwards it needs to be configured.

 Configuration
 -------------